-Tracking carbohydrates helps people with diabetes keep their blood sugar balanced.
-It’s also a good way for anyone who wants to watch his carb intake, whether to lose weight, consume the right amount or even to carbohydrate load before an endurance activity.
+Tracking carbohydrates can help you keep your blood sugar balanced.
+There are a significant amount of carbs in pasta.
 Counting carbohydrates isn't hard, but it does take a little time and can get tricky with pasta due to different sizes, shapes and ingredients.

 Precise Pasta Portions

 The only way to be precise about your portion is to measure the pasta.
 You can do this after the pasta is cooked or, if you don't want to cook more pasta than you need, you can also measure the dry pasta before tossing it into the cooking water.

 Some brands put the amount of dry pasta to yield the cooked serving size on the nutrition label.
 As a general guideline, 1/2 cup of dry elbows or rotini yields about 1 cup cooked.
 About 2 inches around the outer circumference of a handful of spaghetti or other long-shaped pasta becomes 1 cup when it's cooked.